Garden City Restaurant Owners Pushing Back Against Orders To Remove Outdoor Dining Structures: 'It's Illogical'

 GARDEN CITY, N.Y.
 (CBSNewYork) — There’s a showdown over outdoor dining on Long Island.

 Some restaurants in the village of Garden City are facing orders to remove structures put up at the start of the pandemic.
-Owners and customers say the timing couldn’t be worse with COVID numbers surging.READ MORE: Police Investigating Series Of Robberies In Lower Manhattan
+Owners and customers say the timing couldn’t be worse with COVID numbers surging.READ MORE: New Photo: Search Continues For Man Accused Of Shooting 15-Year-Old

 The owners of Revel say their outdoor dining set-up has been a lifeline, but suddenly, they received a notice to take it down.

-Note: Editor’s note: This story first appeared on August 13.